s3git/s3git/README.md

 bob $ s3git push
 ```

-Swtich back to `alice` again to pull the new content:
+Switch back to `alice` again to pull the new content:

 ```sh
 alice $ s3git pull